stackitcloud/terraform-provider-stackit/docs/resources/resourcemanager_project.md

 page_title: "stackit_resourcemanager_project Resource - stackit"
 subcategory: ""
 description: |-
   Resource Manager project resource schema.
+To use this resource, it is required that you set the service account email in the provider configuration.
 ---

 # stackit_resourcemanager_project (Resource)

 Resource Manager project resource schema.
+To use this resource, it is required that you set the service account email in the provider configuration.

 ## Example Usage